 Protect your nipples with Vaseline

 Jogger’s nipple is a scourge of marathon runners, more commonly affecting men than women and caused by the friction of sweaty clothing against skin.
 Stewards hand out 40kg of petroleum jelly to those who suffer painful chafing during the London marathon.
 “Lubricate the nipples and any area prone to chaffing before a run, either with Vaseline or a barrier cream containing zinc [such as those used for a baby’s nappy area]” says John Brewer, a professor of applied sport science at St Mary’s University, Twickenham.
-Or invest in specially designed cone-shaped NipGuards (£9 for ten, achillesheel.co.uk).
-Ladies might want to check out the advice available at GetBraAdvice for more information on which sports bras are best to avoid chafing and unnecessary bouncing of breasts.
+Or invest in specially designed cone-shaped NipGuards ( 9 for ten, achillesheel.co.uk).

 Eat porridge three hours before the race starts